 4525-47a Avenue, Red Deer, AB T4N 6Z6

-You can download the instructions here.
+You can download the instructions in a pdf format here.

 What You Need: fabric, fabric printing ink, brayer, inking surface, Styrofoam, pencil, paper, heat source, parchment paper.

 Step 1.
 Start by drawing your design on a piece of paper.
 Once it ’s drawn, tape it over top of the piece of styrofoam, and use the tip of your pencil to trace over your drawing, applying pressure to push the styrofoam down.